 £325 facility rental fee + price per bottle filled

 (Note: £75 of bottle filling charges are included in these rates)

 This charge is purely for the facility use and does not include bottles, cost of goods etc.

-We recommend (and for your first visit to us insist), on having at least one member of trained staff with you.
+We recommend (and for your first visit to us at least insist), on having at least one member of our trained staff with you.
 This will be at your cost and you will pay the staff member directly as a sub-contractor to you.

 - £75 of bottling charges

 - The use of our little factory

 Things we can do for you that we charge for:

 Individual blending tank: For strong flavoured products that could adversely affect other peoples products – circa £70